ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 [Step 3: Filter the search results](#step-3-filter-the-search-results)

 [Step 4: Export the search results to a file](#step-4-export-the-search-results-to-a-file)

+> [!IMPORTANT]
+>  To search and track the use of privilegies for exchange online administrator privilegies use the Cmdlet *Search-AdminAuditLog* over the *Search-UnifiedAuditLog*.

 ### Step 1: Run an audit log search